Live expert-led training courses/learning journeys across a wide range of topics.

 For 45 minutes, the panel shared fascinating insights on the topic, along with actions they are taking.
 Here is a summary of the key themes, anonymised to preserve the confidentiality agreed with participants.

-Naturally, certain challenges are business or industry-specific, but several key themes emerged including digital; data security; automation; hybrid working; people management; human leadership; complex problem solving, building rapport; empathy; innovation; and resilience.
+Naturally, certain challenges are business or industry-specific, but several key themes emerged including digital; data security; automation; hybrid working; complex problem solving, building rapport; empathy; innovation; and resilience; management and leadership

 Not all businesses have fully defined their future skills as yet.
 Many are still in the foothills of conversations to identify the organisational capabilities needed along with the people, technology, process and organisational implications.